 Please check our opening hours before setting out.
-You don't have to book your visit, but you are very welcome to e-mail or call us for advice ahead of time.
+You are very welcome to e-mail or call us for advice ahead of time.
 You can also use Essex Archives Online to identify records of interest in advance of your visit.

 You need a reader’s ticket to access the Searchroom.
 There are two types of ticket, both of which are free.

-A County Archive Research Network (CARN) ticket is necessary to make the fullest use of our resources, because it allows you to order original documents from storage
+The Archives Card, which can be applied for online on the Archives Card website, is necessary to make the fullest use of our resources, because it allows you to order original documents from storage.

-If you already have a valid CARN ticket from another county record office, please bring this with you and we will be able to add it to our system.
+If you already have a valid Archives Card from another record office, please bring this with you and we will be able to add it to our system.